riceissa/issarice.com/wiki/is-effective-altruism-new.md

 # In what ways is effective altruism new?

--   New in the sense that it spreads lessons from effective philanthropy to the world of private donors.
+-   New in the sense that it spreads lessons from effective philanthropy to the world of private donors, and does so online.
--   Takes the final step back in terms of prioritization level to reach *cause prioritization*.
+-   Takes the final step back in terms of prioritization level to reach *cause prioritization* (maybe).
 GiveWell [outlines in a post][cause selection] that "philanthropists seem to be least thoughtful and to ask the fewest critical questions" when picking causes.
 But just as well, they say that the subsequent steps -- namely developing a cause-specific "foundation strategy"